merilinsilva/mt-exercise-4/README.md

 - Therefore, starting from beam size 3, the scores plateau, since these do not provide better translations.
 We assume that it is due to over-searching or redundancy.

 ### Time vs. Beam Size
-- There is a high second count at beam size 1, since model loading, tokenizer setuo and checkpoint loading are measured too for the first beam.
+- There is a high time count at beam size 1, since model loading, tokenizer setup and checkpoint loading are measured too for the first beam.
 Technically, beam size 1 should run the fastest, since it is the equivalent to doing **greedy decoding**.
 The other beam sizes behave as expected, the bigger the beam size, the longer it will take.
 It scales non-linearly (nearly 6x).

 ### Beam Size choice
 - If regarding the time and the scores, beam size 3 seems to be the best choice.